What is on-page SEO?

 Using Rich Snippets for local SEO

-For example, if you have a review on your site containing your business's name and address, you will want to tell Google that it is a review; otherwise, it will be treated as nothing more than a regular, text-based webpage as far as the search engines are concerned.
+For example, if you have a review on your site containing your business's name and address, you can tell Google that it’s a review – otherwise, it’ll be treated as nothing more than a regular, text-based webpage as far as the search engines are concerned.

-Google encourages webmasters and small business owners to do this, since it allows them to more effectively aggregate the data within search engine result pages.
-This means that when people find your business in Google Maps or Search, content associated with your business (such as customer reviews) will displayed for people searching online.
+Google encourages webmasters and small business owners to do this as it allows Google to more effectively aggregate the data within search engine result pages.
+This means that when people find your business in Google Maps or Search, content associated with your business (like customer reviews) will be displayed to people searching online.
 This is very convenient, since it allows them to quickly find out more about your company.

 Check out our SEO Guide for a more in-depth look at Rich Snippets, and for information on how to implement them on your website.